ugge75/Wiegand-Protocol-Library-for-Arduino-MEGA-2560/README.md

 DATA1 of Wiegand connects to Arduino PIN 3

 Reader 2 :

 DATA0 of Wiegand connects to Arduino PIN 21
 DATA1 of Wiegand connects to Arduino PIN 20

 Reader 3 :

 DATA0 of Wiegand connects to Arduino PIN 19
 DATA1 of Wiegand connects to Arduino PIN 18

 Installation Follow the instruction for library installation in Arduino.cc web site.

+REV 2.0

+Bug fix on reader 3

+Add the possibility to select which gate need to be active passing parameters to :  wg.begin(GateA, GateB , GateC);